 Special Event Application

 Our Special Event Application is a streamlined approach to gather information about your event and to help you navigate the City’s requirements for hosting your event in the City of Fredericksburg.
 Our event team is available to answer your questions and guide you through the checklist for a successful, compliant event.
+A special event application fee of $25 is due at the time of each application.
 Submission of an application is not a guarantee of approval.
 The earlier you submit an application, the better, especially during busy seasons when other events are also being scheduled.
 Please feel free to follow up with our City Events Team at email@example.com or 540-372-1086.

 This Special Event Application is required for:

 - Any organized event of 20 or more persons upon any city street or public sidewalk within the City will require a Special Event Application.